ikmb/assembly-bacteria/README.md

 `cd /path/to/run_folder`

-Finally, run the pipeline:
+Finally, run the pipeline by providing a path to the sample info:

-`nextflow -c /path/to/nextflow.config run /path/to/main.nf --folder /path/to/reads`
+`nextflow -c /path/to/nextflow.config run /path/to/main.nf --samples Samples.csv`

-Where "path/to/reads" points to the folder in which the PE files are located.
+The file Samples is a CSV formatted list of data sets to process.
+An example format is included in the template subfolder.
+Required information include:

+* Sample name
+* Library name
+* Path to forward read
+* path to reverse read

 ## Outputs